AWS PowerShell Scripts

 - Modify line 12 to include the correct MFA ARN for your AWS IAM user.

-- Modify line 24 and 42 to replace AWS_ACCOUNT_IDand/orREGIONwith the appropriate values for your ECR registry.
+AWS_ACCOUNT_ID and/or REGION with the appropriate values for your ECR registry.

 Assumes you've already properly configured the CLI and set your credentials.